AryanJadile/fruitdiseaseai/README.md

 ## 🚀 Key Features

-High Accuracy: Trained on a dataset of [Number] images.
+High Accuracy: Trained on a large dataset of images.

-Multi-Class Classification: Can detect [List diseases, e.g., Apple Scab, Black Rot] and healthy fruits.

 Fast Processing: Optimized for quick inference on local machines.